 We were first in formation, the other two ospreys flying through the sky behind us as their twin blades chopped through the air.
 We started to descend, and the others got ready.
 The first thing I noticed were the streaks of violet that started to span across the midday sky, gradually subsuming the clouds as we drew closer to our destination.
 I hadn't seen the other fireteam much, sitting across from us in the purple glow, but I knew they were the strike team that cleared out the facility in Lucent Blue, after we had left, and they had two more men than we did.

 For this op, Jefferies and Barry had their railguns, and Tanner had a flamethrower, but every combat engineer was given something special.
 I had what they were calling a Crest W-2 electrical cannon, a small stock of which had been secured from the other universe before its connection was severed, and was seemingly made by the same people who built Sprite and the cobalt bomb.
-It had a large, hexagonal barrel lined with electronics, and almost looked like a futuristic grenade launcher without a buttstock, made with a dark, metal alloy that was painted with streaks of red.
+It had a large, hexagonal barrel lined with electronics, and almost looked like a futuristic grenade launcher, made with a dark, metal alloy that was painted with streaks of red.
 It probably weighed over forty pounds, but thankfully, my armor helped with that, and I somehow doubted that it was even meant to be carried by an unassisted human.
 I never got a chance to actually fire it before the op, though, so all they told me was to 'stand back' when I finally did.

 I had a pet theory that whoever it was that was making these things, were the same folks who put the breaches out of commission, like they were caught in some sort of cosmic war, but none of the squads ever talked about actually seeing one of these people.
-The most I ever heard of was an old bunker they had found in a world covered entirely in ice, half destroyed by some massive explosion that had apparently vaporized an entire ocean.
+The most I ever heard of was an old bunker they found in a world covered entirely in ice, half destroyed by some massive explosion that had apparently vaporized an entire ocean.
 Anyway, I'm rambling.
 Back to the op.

-We set down on a decommissioned highway a short ways out of town, and poured out of the osprey as the others slowly landed nearby.
+We set down on a decommissioned highway a short ways out of town, and poured out of the osprey as the others landed nearby.
 The sky was a rolling miasma of violet clouds, churning and writhing like a living organism as the sun burned with a crimson glow.
 The road was badly damaged, and was stricken with fissures and gusts of ash, while in the distance, the ruins of the small town were visible through the burnt-out treeline.
 It seemed odd, though - most of the scorched trees still stood upright, except for one part, where the forest had been somehow flattened in a wide, sweeping path that led straight into town.

 Two fireteams moved ahead of us down the open trail, and we followed, the other three filtering through the woods alongside us, and it wasn't long before we reached the town.
 The houses and shops had been seared to nothing, like standing skeletons of charred wood and crumbling masonry, though I couldn't see any bodies.
 It was like the entire town had been abandoned, long before the bombs ever hit.

 The fireteams ahead of us split off onto the neighboring streets, and Barry led us forward.
 A nervous tension welled up from within me as I began to see what the old UAV footage didn't.
-A creeping moss of bleeding meat had consumed the pavement ahead of us, spilling out from the center of town, and crawling over the ruined structures.
+A creeping moss of bleeding meat had consumed the pavement beyond, spilling out from the center of town, and crawling over the ruined structures.
 It was alive - tendrils snaking across the broken concrete as razor-toothed maws shuddered and gasped upon the air.
 It smelled like fuel, even through our masks.

-We slowly walked over the layer of meat, the flesh sinking beneath our boots as multitudes of jittering, dilated eyes began to emerge from the folds to watch us intently.
+We slowly walked over the layer of meat, the flesh sinking beneath our boots as multitudes of jittering, dilated eyes emerged from the folds to watch us intently.
 I never felt more unwelcome than I did in that place, like the environment itself wanted us dead.
 Barry led us to an open manhole overflowing with a mottled skin that snaked around the ladder, Sprite hovering close to Jefferies as Tanner looked up at a ruined police station at the far end of the road.

 "This is ours," said Barry.
 The boom of an explosion echoed in the distance, and we turned to see a plume of smoke rising from far off in the woods.